runmyrobot/runmyrobot_android/README.md

 ## Device Limitations

-- Setup to be capable of running on Android 4.4 (API 19) or higher
+- Setup to be capable of running on Android 4.1 (API 16) or higher.
+Some devices may run into issues, so feel free to report them

-- App will build to a device with 4.1.2 if minSDKVersion is lowered to 16, but functionality has not been fully tested.

 - Android Things not tested